openfisca/openfisca-ops/README.md

 A database containing all passwords for OpenFisca services is maintained by the Association.
 It is accessible to members of the Board, who can delegate access to third parties for a specific mission.
 Every access delegation is listed in the minutes of the Board decisions.

 The underlying intention is to reduce the risk of loss of control over password-protected components and to provide, in the long-term, a standard access to OpenFisca’s services and accounts.
-That in order to improve delivery, fail safety and resilience.
+This is in order to improve delivery, fail safety and resilience.

 ### Accessing the passwords database